micage/svgjstest/Readme.md

 ### What is it?
-Tiny tests for a Vector2 class and a tree replication function.
+Two things.
+First a test run for a Vector2 class using svg.js and second a tree replication function.

 ### Installing
 Go to a directory of your choice